What scuba diving taught me about business strategy

 I came up with this while teaching my son to tie his shoes.
 He was having a very hard time mastering this skill around age seven, and when I explored why that was, I found that he wasn’t actually looking at his laces while tying them, and when he reached the part where he couldn’t figure out the next step, he would start over instead of asking for help.
 I taught him the two-step magic sequence, “Focus.
 And ask for help.” and later realized that this is the solution to just about every challenge.
 Every time I have been at a major crossroad in business, whether around a strategic decision or a new hire, if I push everything else aside, truly FOCUS and then ask for HELP in the areas I haven’t mastered, nothing is unsolvable.
 And strategy is no different.

-So as you get ready for 2018 to be a year of huge success and revenue growth in your business, remember to PLAN THE DIVE AND DIVE THE PLAN.
+So as you get ready for this to be a year of phenomenal success and revenue growth in your business, remember to PLAN THE DIVE AND DIVE THE PLAN.
 And don’t forget to ask for help if you have trouble with the bunny ears!
-See you down below.

 P.S.
 Graduates of my Million Dollar Women Masterclass emerge from our four-month program with a Strategic Plan that has been vetted by me and our business mentors.
-The next Masterclass starts on January 25th and seats are filling up fast.
 As one of our grads writes: “I thought I knew what I was doing but now I REALLY know – thanks to Masterclass, I am creating and implementing the right strategy and systems to scale up my business.”
-To discuss your 2018 strategy and learn about Masterclass, book a free 45 minute Accelerate Session.
-There are limited spots, so don’t delay if you want one!
+To discuss your strategy and learn about Masterclass, book a free 45 minute Accelerate Session here.
+There are limited spots, so don’t delay!